Clinical-Genomics/scout/.github/PULL_REQUEST_TEMPLATE.md

 **Prepare for testing**
 1. `ssh <USER.NAME>@hasta.scilifelab.se`
-1. Book your testing time using the Pax software.
+1. `us; paxa -u <user> -s hasta -r scout-stage`.
+Book your testing time using the Pax software.
 You can also use the WSGI Pax app available at [https://pax.scilifelab.se/](https://pax.scilifelab.se).
-The resource you are going to call dibs on is `scout-stage` and the server is `hasta`. `us; paxa -u <user> -s hasta -r scout-stage`.
+The resource you are going to call dibs on is `scout-stage` and the server is `hasta`.
 1. (optional) Find out which scout branch is currently deployed on cg-vm1: `conda activate S_scout; pip freeze | grep scout-browser`
-1. Stop the service with current deployed branch: `bash /home/proj/production/servers/resources/hasta.scilifelab.se/update-tool-stage.sh -e S_scout -t scout -b<this_branch>`
+1. Stop the service with current deployed branch: `bash /home/proj/production/servers/resources/hasta.scilifelab.se/update-tool-stage.sh -e S_scout -t scout -b <this_branch>`
 1. Make sure the branch is deployed: `us; scout --version`
 1. After testing is done, repeat the `paxa` procedure, which will release the allocated resource (`scout-stage`) to be used for testing by other users.
 </details>